hcp4715/SalientGoodSelf/README.md

 # Notebook for perceptual salience of positive-self

-Purpose: this repository is an on-going notebook  that analyze the results from the series of experiments on perceptual salience of positive self.
+Purpose: this repository is an on-going notebook that analyze the results from a series of experiments on perceptual salience of positive self.

+Authors: Hu Chuan-Peng, Kaiping Peng, Jie Sui.

-The code was made public to increasing the transparency and reproducibility of my own research.
+The scripts were made public to increasing the transparency and reproducibility of this study.

 The cleaned data will be uploaded after I submitting this manuscript.